exp111/MMClone/README.md

     - on marker: set color
     - debug:
         - on circle: set color, set position, allow finer radius tuning
+        - on : print json
 - style markers
 - help page
+- make circle positions from the middle

 # How to create a map from a image
 To transform a image to raster tiles you can use libvips with this command: